 What can we say that hasn't already been said - the Dunluce course at Royal Portrush is amazing.
 So good in fact that it is the first (and only) course to have hosted the Open Championship that wasn't on mainland Britain.
 In 2019 the course will host the 148th Championship won by Ireland's Shane Lowry.
 If you didn't attend the Open, then make a plan to get there at your earliest convenience.

 After golf today, transfer southwest to Newcastle in the county of Down.

 Famed for its undulating terrain and elevated position giving wonderful views of the Irish coastline, Ardglass can sometimes be missed if concentrating only on its "Royal" neighbour a few miles down the coast.
 But, what a mistake that would be.
 A trip to Ardglass is a must, if only to step into the world's oldest clubhouse which was once a 14th century castle.

 The number one ranked course in the world outside of the United States and a personal favourite of all the staff at Links Golf Ireland.
 Royal Co.
-Down is as stunning as it is entertaining and as fun to play as it is to finish on the 18th.
+Down is as stunning as it is entertaining and as fun to play.
 It is a roller-coaster from start to finish with numerous blind shots that require faith in your ability.
 The Mourne mountains provide a spectacular backdrop and a truly fitting end to your stay here in Ireland.